 What causes postpartum depression?

-Researchers are as of yet unable to pinpoint exactly what causes postpartum depression, though there are many possible contributing factors, such as rapid hormonal shifts after childbirth, sleep deprivation, change in psychosocial stressors, and changed sense of self and responsibilities.
-Though there is no direct cause that has been identified, healthcare providers have discovered some risk factors involved with the onset of postpartum depression, although it quite often seems to be just the (bad) luck of the draw:
+Researchers are unable to pinpoint exactly what causes postpartum depression, though there are many possible contributing factors, such as rapid hormonal shifts after childbirth, sleep deprivation, change in psychosocial stressors, and a changed sense of self and responsibilities.
+Healthcare providers have discovered some risk factors involved with the onset of postpartum depression — although it quite often seems to be just the (bad) luck of the draw:

 - History of depression, bipolar disorder, other mental illness